Nonlinear functional regression by functional deep neural network with kernel embedding: Numerical Simulations

 \subsection{Examples on real functional datasets}

-In this subsection, we apply our KEFNN on some classical real functional datasets, and evaluate its performance by comparing with the baseline dimension reduction methods, i.e., "Raw data", "B-spline", and "FPCA" methods followed by a deep neural network, with three hidden layers and 32 neurons in each layer.
-We do not compare with AdaFNN since the number of training samples is limited in these datasets and it does not perform well in some cases.
-The performance of the methods is measured by RMSE (root mean square error).
-The scores of dimension reduction by B-spline and FPCA are computed by using the functions in Python package "scikit-fda" \cite{ramos2022scikit}.
-Moreover, the number of B-spline basis in "B-spline", number of eigenfunction basis in "FPCA", and hyperparameters in our KEFNN are all chosen based on the cross validation.
-We present the performance of functional deep neural networks with different dimension reduction methods on four learning tasks with real functional datasets in Table 2, with the mean and standard deviation of the test-set RMSE based on five training displayed.
+In this subsection, we apply the KEFNN to several classical small real functional datasets and evaluate its performance by comparing it with baseline dimension reduction techniques, specifically ``Raw data'', ``B-spline", and ``FPCA" methods.
+Each of these techniques is followed by a consistent deep neural network that consists of three hidden layers, each containing 32 neurons.
+We have opted not to include a comparison with AdaFNN, as the limited number of training samples in these datasets can lead to overfitting issues for AdaFNN in certain cases.
+To assess the performance of each method, we utilize RMSE (root mean square error) as our evaluation metric.
+The dimension reduction scores for ``B-spline" and ``FPCA" methods are computed using functions from the Python package ``scikit-fda" \citep{ramos2022scikit}.
+Furthermore, the selection of the number of B-spline bases in ``B-spline" approach, the number of eigenfunction bases in ``FPCA" approach, and the hyperparameters in our ``KEFNN" approach is conducted through cross-validation to ensure optimal model performance.
+The performance of these approaches across four learning tasks with real functional datasets is summarized in Table \ref{realdata}, presenting the mean and standard deviation of the test-set RMSE based on five training runs.